 An open-air market runs daily here from 10 AM to 4 PM.
 On Monday through Saturday, the general market runs where you can get everything from fresh fruits and vegetable, a food truck meal and even things like clothing, jewellery or records.

-On Sundays, the market focuses more prominently on local crafts and food, though you do get an assortment of that all week long.
-Browsing the Cambridge Market is not only a great idea for everyone in your party to get exactly what they want to eat but it is also a fantastic way to support local farmers, chefs and artisans.
+Browsing the market is not only a great idea for everyone in your party to get exactly what they want to eat but it is also a fantastic way to support local farmers, chefs and artisans.

 If the weather is fine, it can be an even better idea to pick up some various items from the vendors and make yourself a little picnic to eat along the Backs while watching the punters along the River Cam.